slerch/ppnn/project_notebook.md

 I would like to try building a network which outputs the probability for temperature bins.
 This way there would be no need to prescribe a distribution.
 For temperature, which is very normally distributed, I would expect this to be worse, but it would provide a "one-size-fits-all" method for non-normally distributed variables.
 To test this we could look at wind speed (if these data are available from the stations).
 I would then also specifically use all 50 members, not the mean and standard deviation.

 Open questions for this are:
-- Which metric to use for the categorical output that is comparible to the CRPS?
+- Which metric to use for the categorical output that is comparable to the CRPS?
 - How to chose the bins?
 What about the first and last bin?

+### November 1